White Flag Trade: Aftermath

 In 2000, the White Sox won the American League Central with an American League-best record of 95–67.
 They made the playoffs but were swept in the Division Series by the American League wild card team, the Seattle Mariners.
 Foulke and Howry were a large part of their bullpen, with Foulke earning 34 saves in his role as closer.
 However, the middle of the batting order went a combined 3-for-40 in the series, and the Sox were swept in three games.
 The 2000 San Francisco Giants also won their division, with an MLB-best record of 97–65.
 However, none of the players acquired from the 1997 trade were still playing with the team during the 2000 season.
 The Giants also lost in the Division Series, this time to the New York Mets who went on to lose to the New York Yankees in the World Series.

-By of the end of the 2010 season, none of the players acquired in the trade by either team were playing for the team to which they were traded.
-Only Foulke was an active player but was not playing in the MLB.
+Keith Foulke played in MLB until the 2008 season, after which he played one more season for the Newark Bears of the independent Atlantic League before retiring at the end of 2009.
 On December 8, 2008, Howry reunited with the Giants, signing a one-year contract.
 Manning never made it to the major leagues, and Vining only played 8 games with the White Sox during his Major League career.
 Shortstop Mike Caruso showed signs of being a solid hitter, batting .306 his rookie year, but was a poor fielder.